Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

-# Here is the breakdown of each story I completed
+# Breakdown of Each Story Completed

 We began the sprint on Monday the 22nd of January.
 We had the first day to get familiar with the project, then we began on the actual stories.
-We had until Friday the next week to complete our stories.
+We had until Friday the next week to complete them.
 Below are the details of each story I did.
 Keep in mind for color styling that I had to stay within the site colors prescribed for me by the project manager.

-## Create model and scaffolding
+## Create Model and Scaffolding

-Here I made the model based on the story and added the controller method.
-Then I scaffolded using the code first method and tested to make sure the database and CRUD functionality all worked.
+Here I made the model and created a derived context for it.
+Using the code first method, I created the database from the model and the context.
+Then I scaffolded the views and controllers for the CRUD pages and ran through the program and checked if my changes were saved to make sure the database and CRUD functionality all worked.

 Here is the model
 ```C#